DivyanshCh39/Voice-Assistant/README.md

 # Voice-Assistant
-Basic functions of a general voice assistant, responsive to talks
+Basic functions of a general voice assistant using python, responsive to talks.
+Further creation is required.